twolfson/grunt-spritesmith/README.md

 As of `grunt-spritesmith@4.5.0`, retina spritesheets/templates are supported.
 See the [Retina parameters section](#retina-parameters) for more information.

 ### Cross-platform support
-`grunt-spritesmith` is supported and tested on Windows, Linux, and Mac OSX.
+`grunt-spritesmith` is supported and tested on Windows, Linux, and Mac OS X.

 ### Do you like `grunt-spritesmith`?
 [Support us via gratipay][gratipay] or [spread word on Twitter][twitter]